SACLabs/TransWorldNG/README.md

 TransWorldNG: Empower Traffic Simulation via Foundation Model

-Transworld 2.0 is a data-driven and multiscale traffic simulation model that leverages the power of foundation model to simulate complex traffic behavior and relationships.
+TransWorldNG is a data-driven and multiscale traffic simulation model that leverages the power of foundation model to simulate complex traffic behavior and relationships.

 Checkout these features!